-NET Africa (Natural Environment Technology) was initiated in response to the outcome of the COP 21 in Paris, on 12 December 2015.
+NET Africa (Natural Environment Technology) was initiated in response to the outcome of COP 21 in Paris, on 12 December 2015.
 Parties to the UNFCCC reached a landmark agreement to combat climate change and to accelerate and intensify the actions and investments needed for a sustainable low carbon future.
-The organization was then officially registered in Brussels, Belgium in July 2017 as a non-profit making enterprise.
+The organization was then officially registered in Brussels, Belgium in July 2017 as a AISBL.

 NET Africa specializes in natural resource economics.
 Natural resource economics is a trans-disciplinary field of research within economics that aims to address the connections and interdependence between human economies and natural ecosystems.
-Its focus is how to operate an economy within the ecological constraints of earth's natural resources.
-The objective of NET Africa is to work in partnership with key stakeholders who are engaged within these interactions.
-We work with civil society, industry with high dependence on natural resources, universities and governmental bodies.
+Its focus is on how to operate an economy within the ecological constraints of the earth's natural resources.
+The objective of NET Africa is to work in partnership with key stakeholders who are engaged in these interactions.
+We work with civil society, natural resource intensive industries, SMEs, universities, and governmental bodies.